Please ensure Javascript is enabled for purposes of website accessibility

 200 Day Moving Average

-Today, I touch on something that appears on almost every stock chart you’ll see, but few investors know how to use: moving averages.
+Today, I want to highlight something that shows up on practically every stock chart but still tends to be misunderstood: moving averages.

-The only two things in the world that are going to give you a direct measure of supply and demand are price and volume.
+At the end of the day, only two indicators give you a true, unfiltered read on supply and demand: price and volume.
 That’s it.
-Everything else that you might see on a chart is derived from those two things.
+Everything else on a chart ultimately stems from those two data points.

-If I were forced to limit myself to just two things on a chart, it would be price and volume.
+If I had to choose just two things to analyze, I’d stick with price and volume.

 [text_ad]

-As it turns out, the 50-day line is probably the most common moving average; I use it as a demarcation line of sorts between an intermediate-term uptrend and downtrend.
-On a daily chart, I also use 25-day (shorter-term) and 200-day (longer-term) moving averages.
+The 50-day moving average is easily the most widely used of the bunch, and I treat it as a sort of dividing line between an intermediate-term uptrend and downtrend.
+On daily charts, I pair it with 25-day (short-term) and 200-day (long-term) moving averages.

 1. On the buy side, moving averages (MAs) are an easy way to eliminate those tempting story stocks that really aren’t performing.
 I have NEVER bought a stock that’s trading below its 200-day moving average, and have rarely bought one below its 50-day line.
 Simply put, if a stock is below these MAs, it’s not in an uptrend.
 It’s fine to watch it, but not to plow into it.